-If I won the lottery and could buy any New England property, it would be Castle in the Clouds, the spectacular, 5,500-acre estate built in 1914 in Moultonborough, New Hampshire, by eccentric industrialist Thomas Plant.
+If you won the lottery and could buy any New England property, we bet it would be Castle in the Clouds, the spectacular, 5,500-acre estate built in 1914 in Moultonborough, New Hampshire, by eccentric industrialist Thomas Plant.
 Not only is the home architecturally fascinating, its location high in the Ossipee Mountains affords stunning views of shimmering, island-sprinkled Lake Winnepesaukee.
-Each time I've visited Castle in the Clouds, I've been moved by Plant's riches to rags story and enchanted by this captivating setting.
+Each time you visit Castle in the Clouds, you'll be moved by Plant's riches to rags story and enchanted by this captivating setting.

 Luckily, when the Castle Springs water bottling company put Castle in the Clouds on the block in 2001, the Lakes Region Conservation Trust did hit the jackpot: More than 2,000 donors contributed to ensure this wondrous landmark would remain forever preserved and open to the public (mid-May through late October).
-I'll provide you with a glimpse of this treasure in these photos, but nothing compares to touring the castle, hiking the grounds and dining at the...
-Carriage House Restaurant.
+You'll get a glimpse of this treasure in these photos, but nothing compares to touring the castle, hiking the grounds and dining at the Carriage House Restaurant.

 Falls of Song: A Splendid Sight